Vurv78/Autorun-rs/README.md

 Also note that if you are running in ``autorun.lua`` You will not have access to functions created by glua, like ``http.Fetch`` & ``file.Write``.
 Use the C equivalents (``HTTP`` and ``file.Open``)

+See an example project using the scripthook [here](https://github.com/Vurv78/Safety).

 ### File Structure

 ```ruby